tristanl2027/CS.11.06-Lab-6.1/README.md

 After following these instructions, she would have a horizontal position of 15 and a depth of 10.
 (Multiplying these together produces 150.)

-  Using the **inputThreeFour.txt** file, write a method called **challengeThree** that calculates the horizontal position and depth Brooke would have after following the planned course, and returns the answer to the following question:
+  Using the **inputThreeFour.txt** file, write a method called **challengeThree** that calculates the horizontal position and depth Izzy would have after following the planned course, and returns the answer to the following question:

-What do you get if you multiply Brooke’s final horizontal position by her final depth?
+What do you get if you multiply Izzy’s final horizontal position by her final depth?

 Answer 	__________________

 **Challenge 4**

-Based on her calculations, Brooke’s planned course doesn't seem to make any sense.
+Based on her calculations, Izzy’s planned course doesn't seem to make any sense.
 She finds the submarine manual and discovers that the process is actually slightly more complicated.

 In addition to horizontal position and depth, she also needs to track a third value, aim, which also starts at 0.
 The commands also mean something entirely different than she first thought: